kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

     ...
 }
 ```
-Instances of this class spring up all over the codebase--appearing within other objects, as return objects from various methods, or surfacing in the application's view layer.
+Instances of this class spring up all over--appearing within other objects, as return objects from various methods, or surfacing in the application's view layer.

 For example, on a person's profile page, you might use this object to display a person's name and show a few links to other sections of the application they have access to.